• Skip to primary navigation

 If you are someone who likes to make their own homemade spice blends, I have a few tried and tested recipes that I am sure you’ll love –

-• Authentic Sambar Powder – This aromatic spice blend transforms ordinary lentil-vegetable dishes into delicious, wholesome stews called sambar that is often served along with rice, idli or dosa.
+• Authentic Sambar Powder – This aromatic spice blend transforms ordinary lentil-vegetable dishes into delicious, wholesome stews called sambar, often served with rice, idli, or dosa.

 • Udupi Rasam Powder – Check out this easy recipe for rasam powder – a zesty, aromatic spice blend from South India that makes rasam (a tangy lentil-based soup) taste so darn good.